lnquy065/inquirer-interrupted-prompt/readme.md

 ## Customize interrupted key

-You can set any keyname you want via `interruptedKeyname` in question option:
+You can set any key name you want via `interruptedKeyname` in question option:

 ```javascript
 inquirer